pyeventsourcing/esdbclient/README.md

 | KeepAliveInterval   | integer (default: `None`)                                             | gRPC channel option: "grpc.keepalive_ms"                                                                      |
 | KeepAliveTimeout    | integer (default: `None`)                                             | gRPC channel option: "grpc.keepalive_timeout_ms"                                                              |

-Please note, the field names are case-insensitive.
+Please note, the field names and values are case-insensitive.
 If fields are repeated in the query string, the query string will be parsed without error.
 However, the connection options used by the client will use the value of the first field.
 All the other field-values in the query string with the same field name will be ignored.
+Fields without values will also be ignored.

-Please note, if NodePreference is "leader" and the node becomes a follower, the client will attempt to reconnect to the current leader.
-The HTTP header "requires-leader" is set to "true" for "write" requests, this header is observed by the server, and a node which is not a leader that receives such a request will return an error.
+If the client's node preference is "leader" and the node becomes a "follower", the client will attempt to reconnect to the current leader when a method is called that expects to call a leader.
+Methods which mutate the state of the database expect to call a leader.
+For such methods, the HTTP header"requires-leader" is set to "true", and this header is observed by the server, and so a node which is not a leader that receives such a request will return an error.
 This error is detected by the client, which will then close the current gRPC connection and create a new connection to the leader.
-The request will then be sent to the leader, and will be expected to succeed.
+The request will then be retried with the leader.

-Please note, if NodePreference is "follower" and there are no follower nodes in the cluster, the client will fail to connect.

-Please note, if NodePreference is "readonlyreplica" and there are no read-only replica nodes in the cluster, the client will fail to connect.
+If the client's node preference is "follower" and there are no follower nodes in the cluster, then the client will raise an exception.
+Similarly, if the client's node preference is "readonlyreplica" and there are no read-only replica nodes in the cluster, then the client will also raise an exception.

-Please note, the gRPC channel option "grpc.max_receive_message_length" is automatically configured to the value `17 * 1024 * 1024`.
+The gRPC channel option "grpc.max_receive_message_length" is automatically configured to the value `17 * 1024 * 1024`.
 This value cannot be changed.